 What is money?
 By definition, it is something of value.
 But, over the last 10,000 years or so, the material form of money has taken has changed considerably – from cowrie shells to cattle to todays electronic currency.

-The United States, and the world over, has an interesting love affair and history with money.
+The United States and the world over have an interesting love affair and history with money.
 Those paper bills in your pocket can be traced back to 7th century China, while the oldest coin dates back to the year 600 BC.
 With thousands of years of history, money offers some interesting facts from its colored, storied history.

 Original US Paper Money

 Paper money in the United States dates back to the Thirteen Colonies when in 1690 the Massachusetts Bay Colony issued paper currency used to finance military expeditions.
 The Colonies attempted to create a unified currency in 1775, (one year before the Declaration of Independence was signed), but due to poor management and counterfeiting, the original unified American currency quickly died.

 Each bank or colony created its own money, representing its value in silver or gold, in a patchwork financial system.
 The United States Dollar was officially adopted by Congress in 1785.
 The Greenback dollars we know and love today became the official currency in 1861 around the time of the Civil War, and Treasury took over managing the currency in 1863.

 Can You Believe the Mint is the Only Profitable Government Institution?